-AC adapter light Status White The AC adapter is connected and the battery is charged.
+AC adapter light Status White The computer is on and the AC adapter is connected and the battery is charged.
 Amber The AC adapter is connected and the battery is charging.
-Off The computer is using battery power.
+Off The computer is using battery power or is turned off.

-While the battery is charging, keep the AC adapter connected until the AC adapter and battery light turns white.
+3. While the battery is charging, keep the AC adapter connected until the AC adapter light turns white.